Best Next.js CMS in 2023

 This post covers

-A traditional CMS like WordPress manages content and allows you to present it as HTML.
-While this approach used to be good for most companies, it’s often not efficient anymore, especially if you want to scale your business.
-The new trend is to go headless.
+A traditional CMS like WordPress manages content and allows you to present it on a website.
+Just like that.
+You don't have to handle anything too complex, but you don't get a lot of freedom of action and choice.
+While this approach used to be good for most companies, it’s often inefficient, especially if you want to scale your business.
+The new trend for companies who want maximum performance and flexibility is to go headless.

 A headless CMS is a platform designed to store, edit, and manage content.
 It doesn’t have a “head” or presentation layer, meaning you can use it as a database—but with additional features such as authentication or caching.
 Because it’s decoupled, you can go for your preferred technology for the front-end.
 The CMS connects your content with the presentation with a REST or GraphQL API.